hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_vhdl.rst

 The :class:`.VhdlRegisterPackageGenerator` and :class:`.VhdlRecordPackageGenerator` packages
 depend on :ref:`reg_file.reg_file_pkg`.
-Can be downloaded from github here: https://github.com/hdl-modules/hdl-modules/blob/main/modules/reg_file/src/reg_file_pkg.vhd
+Can be downloaded from GitHub here: https://github.com/hdl-modules/hdl-modules/blob/main/modules/reg_file/src/reg_file_pkg.vhd

 The :class:`.VhdlSimulationReadWritePackageGenerator` and